 Ideally, you start with CBD before getting entangled in SSRI's but that's another article on our health care delivery system!

-Make sure to work with your doctor and know that it is strongly advisable not to stop SSRI's quickly.
+Make sure to work with your naturopath and know that it is strongly advised not to stop SSRI's quickly.

 Best CBD for SSRI withdrawal and replacement

 In our experience based on both research of the market and personal trial and error, there are a few considerations in choosing the best CBD for SSRI withdrawal and replacement.